What are Click Fraud and Ad Fraud?

 - Budget Depletion: Fraudulent clicks consume your budget faster, resulting in lower reach for prospective customers.

 Industry research suggests click fraud can represent 20-30% of all ad clicks, significantly reducing ad campaign efficiency and profitability.
+For example, unmanaged fraud can quietly erode margins in e-commerce paid search campaigns, where advertisers rely heavily on accurate performance data.
 Fraud prevention software, such as ClickGUARD and CHEQ, is crucial in mitigating these negative impacts by efficiently managing and blocking invalid clicks.
 This, in turn, protects advertising budgets and improves return on ad spend (ROAS).

 Signs and Patterns of Competitor Click Fraud